 That's it, really.
 I explained above why I like both of these upgrades and it's effectively my default "cheapo" Arquitens for most occasions.

 It's pretty darn self-sufficient and it'll do more overall damage than the Barebones Arquitens but without the Skilled First Officer you run the risk of having that "one turn too late" navigate/repair command that could've saved your bacon, so I find I like running this one better with nav-enhancing commanders like Ozzel or Jerjerrod.

-Big Shooty is not cheap at 71 points but it's 5 red dice out the side arc (with concentrate fire) and a strong defense-token-screwage effect from the Intel Officer.
-This build works better with Vader for the rerolls and can produce a surprising amount of damage that way.
-This build is also a surprisingly effective Advanced Gunnery recipient for a fairly cheap ship (if/when it is destroyed).
+Big Shooty is not cheap at 67 points but it's 5 red dice out the side arc (with concentrate fire) and a strong defense-token-screwage effect from the Intel Officer.
+This build works best with Vader for the rerolls and can produce a surprising amount of damage that way.

 |Never mind, we're back to our comforting gray triangles.
 Phew, I was scared.|